itsa/itsa.github.io/_docs/event-dom/index.md

 * cutting or pasting with a keyboard-summoned context menu
 * cutting or pasting from the right-click context menu.

-The valuechange-event provides more reliable input notifications and should be used when you want to be notified about changes to these tpe of HtmlElements.
+The valuechange-event provides more reliable input notifications and should be used when you want to be notified about changes to these type of HtmlElements.

+###focusnode###
+The `focusnode` event happens when the focus gets on any element inside the specified element (or the element itself).
+When the focus switches between any descendant elements, the `focusnode`-event won't fire again.
+The `focusnode` event can be used for any node, even when the node itself can't get focus.
+This is a convenient way for using with container-nodes.

+###blurnode###
+The `blurnode` event happens when the focus is not inside this node anymore. <u>You cannot listen for the `blur`-event</u>, because `blur` is only available for focussable nodes.
+Suppose you have a container-node with two input-elements.
+When the focus changes from input#1 to input#2, then input#1 and container-node will recieve the blur-event.
+But the focus still lies inside a descendant-node of the container, so `blurnode` won't happen.
+When the focus is set on an input outside the containernode, `blurnode` will be emitted.

+By listening to `blurnode`, the subscriber will only be invoked if the focus really gets out of the node.

+**Note** you might thing that the `focusoutside`-event could be used as well, but there is a small difference: when the browser looses the focus, there won't be a `focusoutside` event.
+But there will be a `blurnode`-event.

 #Properties of eventobject#